jackygu2006/xx_mobile_wallet/README.md

 * ...

 ## Dependencies
-* Flutter 2.2.x
+* Flutter 2.2.2
-* Dart 2.13.x
+* Dart 2.13.3
-* Node v14.16
+* Node v14.16+

-Note: use flutter/dart exactly as aboved version.
+Note: use flutter/dart exactly as aboved version, be sure that `flutter doctor` is well running.

 ## Repos and Structure
 This app was built with several repos.